ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     > Note: The **TDMS File Directory** is a folder selection and the browse dialog shows folders only, not file names.
     >
-    > Use the default **TDMS File Directory** value if generating from a [TDMS file created with the Create CSI-2 Packet TDMS Files utility's default settings](gse-gen-basic.md#create-tdms-files-for-generation).
+    > Use the default **TDMS File Directory** value if generating from a TDMS file created with the Create CSI-2 Packet TDMS Files utility's default settings.
+See the [PXIe-148X Getting Started Example - Basic Generation Tutorial](gse-gen-basic.md#create-tdms-files-for-generation) for details on creating TDMS files.

-2. Follow the procedure defined in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#setting-raw-display-parameters) with the following modifications.
+2. Complete the steps in [PXIe-148X Getting Started Example - Common Acquisition Tutorials](gse-acq-common.md#setting-raw-display-parameters) with the following differences.
     - Replace all references to <font face = "courier new">SI0</font> with <font face = "courier new">SO0</font>.
     - When running the Generation Example VI, wait for the **Waiting for Serializer Setup** indicator to illuminate then click **Serializer Setup Complete**.

-    > Note: The logic for setting RAW display parameters is shared for all PXIe-148X getting started examples, but results will not match the procedure descriptions exactly if using a TDMS file created with the Create CSI-2 Packet TDMS Files utility.

 ## Setting Serial Channel Configurations

 This tutorial shows you how to configure the **Serial Channel** tab to generate and display images on multiple serial output channels.

-### Creating TDMS Files to Generate
+### Creating TDMS Files to Generate Multiple Images

 1. Open the Create CSI-2 Packet TDMS Files utility in the LabVIEW project.